MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-azure-b2b-power-bi.md

 ![Manage roles](media/whitepaper-azure-b2b-power-bi/whitepaper-azure-b2b-power-bi_37.png)

-Contoso also creates another "AllRole" for its internal users who can see everything – this role does not have any security predicate.
+Contoso also creates another "AllRole" for its internal users who can see everything – this role doesn't have any security predicate.

 After uploading the Power BI desktop file to the service, Contoso can assign guest users to the  "SecurityRole" and internal users to the "AllRole"